-- impacts of Trump and Brexit on governance of international organizations
+- impacts of Trump and Brexit on the governance of international organizations

 - conflict resolution and peace-building.

-We're one of the few universities in Australia that offers regional and contextual studies (e.g. on Latin America, Africa, and Asia).
+We're one of the few universities in Australia that offers regional and contextual studies (e.g. in Latin America, Africa, and Asia).

 Our master is the final stage of three courses, following our graduate certificate and diploma.